Skip to main content

 Yes.
 Past and current grantees are encouraged to apply, although careful attention must be paid to our eligibility criteria should any changes be made in the future.

 Grantees will submit a brief interim report halfway through their project and a brief final report at its completion.
-The 3 to 5 questions on these reports can be accessed in American Sign Language, English, and Spanish; grantees may also respond to the questions in these three languages.
+The 3 to 5 questions on these reports can be accessed in American Sign Language and English; grantees may also respond to the questions in these languages.
 Grantees can also choose to participate in a video meeting to answer reporting questions in lieu of submitting written or pre-recorded video responses.
 Grantees are also invited to optionally participate in at least one video-based meeting with a DOF team member for support, progress sharing, and other dialogue as needed.

 We recognize that a large part of the work towards collective care for our deaf communities exists outside of the non-profit 501(c)(3) framework.
 Unfortunately, because of government regulations, we are limited to working within this framework.